paazmaya.fi

 When I was building up and developing Nanbudo in Finland, which included my personal development as well, I was requesting technical checks for the whole curriculum of Nanbudo from several shihans at that time.

-Most often these annual checks were only done for me, while one to many were checking.
-It was mostly with the help of Jan Moen renshi from Norway who made these annual checks possible.
-I am always most grateful for his help as this laid the foundation for the technical accuracy of Nanbudo in Finland.
+Most often, these annual checks were only done for me, while one-to-many were checking.
+It was mostly with the help of Jan Moen Renshi from Norway who made these annual checks possible.
+I am always most grateful for his help, as this laid the foundation for the technical accuracy of Nanbudo in Finland.

 The technical content of these sessions was to include the whole curriculum of Nanbudo, but as it is pretty vast, in most cases just the basics were inspected.